Economic history of the Russian Federation: Transition to market economy

+Russia experienced hyperinflation between 1992 and 1995.
+Prices increased by 300% in January 1992, and by as much as 1,000% in the first three months.
+The inflation rate was 2,509% for the year 1992, 840% for 1993, 215% for 1994, and 131% for 1995.
 The Russian GDP contracted an estimated 40% between 1991 and 1998, despite the country's wealth of natural resources, its well-educated population, and its diverse – although increasingly dilapidated – industrial base.
 Some economists said that this figure may be misleading, since much of the Soviet Union's GDP was military spending and the production of goods for which there was little demand.
 The discontinuation of much of that wasteful spending created the false impression of larger than actual economic contraction.

 Critical elements such as privatization of state enterprises and extensive foreign investment were rushed into place in the first few years of the post-Soviet period.
 But other fundamental parts of the economic infrastructure, such as commercial banking and authoritative, comprehensive commercial laws, were absent or only partly in place by 1996.
 Although by the mid-1990s a return to Soviet-era central planning seemed unlikely, the configuration of the post-transition economy remained unpredictable.

 On November 7, 1990, an open letter to Mikhail Gorbachev was published and signed by a rank of thirty Western sources, most of whom were academics.
 The contents of the letter made the argument to the Soviet head of state that while moving the Economy of the Soviet Union away from a centrally planned system towards a free market mixed economy was a step forward, they warned the leader against following through with what the West had done following the end of feudalism; privatising the land itself, instead opting towards a Georgist system of common ownership and the collection of public revenue through land value taxation.
 Nobel prize-winners Franco Modigliani, James Tobin, Robert Solow and William Vickrey were among the letter's signees.
 Today, Russia imposes a degree of land-value taxation.
 British economist Fred Harrison worked closely with Russia's State Duma in regards to tax reform during the 1990s.
 However, land value taxation in these countries is not nearly as high as the letter recommended.